ZSH

 It commands the shell to ask me if I really want to move or delete any files.
 This protects me from accidentally deleting important files.
 You can copy and paste that right into your .zshrc file.
 It will work just like it is and it is one of the most important safety features for using Linux.

-AWK and ZSH scripting are very valuable skills.
-C, C++, QML and JavaScript are the languages we will be focusing on learning.
+AWK, Lua and ZSH scripting are very valuable skills.
+C, C++, Rust, QML and JavaScript are languages we will be focusing on learning.
 Get familiar with AWK to learn how to communicate with your computer.
 It is one of the most powerful shell commands.
 C, C++, QML and JavaScript are the languages that Linux and KDE are written in.

 Have fun and be careful, learning how to use Linux to expand your consciousness onto our global cloud of artificial intelligence.
 Be creative.
 Add value to the cloud.
 Make something valuable and trade it in our one world wide free marketplace of ideas, products and services.